hugomanguinhas/europeana/rd-exp/experiments/BlackHole.md

 in your code.

-* If you wish to try different date patterns, you can either add them directly to the XSLT files or define them using the [BlackHoleDateAnalyser.java] (../src/main/java/eu/europeana/rd/exp/blackhole/BlackHoleDateAnalyser.java) specific constructor.
+* If you wish to try different date patterns, you can either add them directly to the XSLT files or use the "patterns" parameter on both XSLTs.